 3. Uppsala University

-Founded in 1477, Uppsala University is the oldest university in Sweden and one of the oldest in the Nordic region.
+Founded in 1477, Uppsala University is the oldest university in Sweden and the first university in the Nordic countries.
 It has played a major role in Sweden’s academic and cultural history.
-Uppsala University consistently appears among the top-ranked universities worldwide and hosts a large and diverse student body, including many international students.
+Uppsala University consistently appears among the top-ranked universities worldwide and hosts a large and diverse student body, with more than 50,000 students and more than 7,000 employees.

 4. Stockholm University

-Stockholm University is a leading public university founded in 1878 and granted university status in 1960.
+Stockholm University is a leading public university founded as Stockholm University College in 1878 and granted university status in 1960.
 It has four main faculties: law, humanities, social sciences, and natural sciences.
 It is one of Sweden’s largest universities, with tens of thousands of students and thousands of staff members, and offers numerous programs taught in English.

 Here is what Stockholm University Scholars say about IELTS: